ludwig/sleep.py/README.md

 can be visualized easily.

-This means that we need a way to have our script authenticate via OAuth so that we can automatically create all the necessary entries under our account.
+This means that we need a way to have our script authenticate via OAuth so that we can automatically create all the necessary entries under our Google account.
 This page contains [instructions](#gcal-integration) for how to set up all that nonsense.

 As far as inputs are concerned, we are able to process dates in a natural way thanks to the `dateparser` Python library.
 It supports relative